enixia/Website/README.md

 service nginx restart
 ```

-Configure your dns to match these domain (see below) with the IP of your nginx server.
+Configure your dns to match these domains (see below) with the IP of your nginx server.

 ```
 enixia.fr
 admin.enixia.fr
 ```

-Then we can finished the installation with a simple command :
+Then we can finish the installation with a simple command :

 ```
 composer install
 ```

-Note: after install completed the command will automatically do this :
+Note: when the installation is completed, the command will automatically do this :

 ```
 npm install